HDKHALILI/github-job-react/README.md

-## Github job api is now deprecated, the demo is currently not working.
-A fix is comming soon!
+## Github job api is now deprecated, the app uses a local json file for the jobs.

 # Github Jobs API Challenge